CCL INTERNATIONAL LIMITED

-The Infrastructure Development Division of the company is called by the name CRETEROADCONSTRUCTION.
-This division focuses on the construction/re-construction anddesigning/re-designing of new as well as existing roads.
-For the purposes of suchconstructions company uses highly distinguished German Technology called EVOCRETE.
+The Infrastructure Development Division of the company is called by the name "CRETEROADSCONSTRUCTION".
+This division focuses on the construction/re-construction anddesigning/re-designing of new as well as existing roads bridges.
+For the purposes of suchconstructions company uses highly distinguished German Technology called "EVOCRETE!CCL".

 We would also like to share the areas where we use the material named EvoCrete.
 A listof which is shown on the following page.